Willkommen auf den Seiten des Auswärtigen Amts

 What happens during processing?

-The Embassy will review your application and make a decision on whether or not to grant you a visa.
-To this end, it will check whether your application meets the legal requirements.
-Depending on the purpose of your trip, it can take several weeks/ months to check your application.
-The Embassy will contact you as soon as it has made a decision on your application.
-We hope you will understand that we are not able to answer any questions on the status of your application during this processing period.
+The Embassy will review your application and take a decision on whether or not to grant you a visa, based on legal requirements.
+Depending on the purpose of your trip, it can take several weeks/months to process your application.
+The Embassy will contact you as soon as a decision has been made.
+Please refrain from any queries regarding the status of your application during this processing time.

 Delivery of the visa

 As soon as the Embassy has reached a decision on your application, you can collect your visa upon presentation of your passport.
-The embassy will send you an e-mail.
+The Embassy will send you an email to inform you accordingly.

 Have a good trip!
 Information for visa holders

-If all the information on your visa label is correct, you are free to travel.
-Please check the information on the label as soon as your passport is returned to you.
-You should let us know immediately if there are any mistakes so that we can issue you a new visa.
+If all information on your visa sticker is correct, you are free to travel.
+Please check your visa as soon as your passport is returned to you.
+You should let the Embassy know immediately if there are any mistakes so that your visa can be rectified.

 Your visa will state your full name and passport number and include your photo.
-It will also state the number of days you can stay and the period of validity, that is, the time by which you must have received your residence permit for Germany.
+It will also state the period of validity and the number of days you can stay.
+By the time it expires you must have received your residence permit for Germany.

-Therefore, please do not forget to register at the residents registration office shortly after you arrive in Germany and to make an appointment with the foreigners authority.
+Therefore, please do not forget to register at the resident’s registration office (Einwohnermeldeamt or Bürgerbüro) shortly after you arrive in Germany and to make an appointment with the relevant alien office (Ausländerbehörde).
 Your entry visa will allow you to travel within the Schengen area.

 Further information